 Determining the final ROI requires bringing all your previous calculations together in this equation:

 ((Annual Program Benefit–Annual Ongoing Program Costs)/One-Time Setup Costs) x 100 = ROI

-An outcome higher than zero means your online learning programs produced a net benefit after accounting for the costs associated with implementing and running them.
+An outcome higher than zero means your corporate learning programs produced a net benefit after accounting for the costs associated with implementing and running them.
 The higher the percentage, the better the results.